 * Teaching courses in Government, History, and Anthropology

 * Faculty sponsor for international study tours.
-Have traveled to China, South Africa, Kyrgyzstan, Nicaragua, Austria, Czech Republic, Istanbul and Ephesus in Turkey, the Crimean in the Ukraine.
-Soon we will be heading out to India for this spring's trip.
-Tentatively for next year, we are planning to go to Indonesia.
+Have traveled to China, South Africa, Kyrgyzstan, Nicaragua, Austria, Czech Republic, Istanbul and Ephesus in Turkey, the Crimean in the Ukraine, and India.
+Tentatively for next year, we are planning to go back to Turkey.

 German-Austrian-Swiss Heritage and Historical Society of the Ozarks, Secretary